Gab Sorère: Early life

-Gabrielle Bloch was born in Toul, Lorraine, France on February 17, 1870, and was the privileged daughter of a French banker, Julien Bloch (1843–1930).
-Her mother, Laura (1847–1925), wrote the book Au loin, impressions hindoues, which was published in 1898.
-She studied at home, reading Schopenhauer by the age of nine and by sixteen, she was studying the literature of ancient India.
+Gabrielle Bloch was born in Toul, Lorraine, France, on 17 February 1870, and was the privileged daughter of a French banker, Julien Bloch (1843–1930).
+Her mother, Laura (1847–1925), wrote the book Au loin, impressions hindoues (1898).
+She studied at home, reading Schopenhauer by the age of nine and studying the literature of ancient India by sixteen.
 This may have been the trip recorded by her mother in the travelogue, which recounted visits to Ceylon, the Himalayas and northern India.
 Bloch first saw Loïe Fuller perform at her Paris debut in 1892, when her mother took her to the performance.
-She was familiar with the women in Natalie Barney and Gertrude Stein's salons, which included Romaine Brooks, Eileen Gray and Marie-Louise Damien, a singer better known as Damia, but like Gray, tended to be serious and had no patience with people who annoyed her.
+She was familiar with the women in Natalie Barney's and Gertrude Stein's salons, which included Romaine Brooks, Eileen Gray, and Marie-Louise Damien, a singer better known as Damia, but like Gray.

 Career

-By 1898, Sorère was living with Fuller, stirring controversy, for being openly lesbian; Fuller being eight years older than Bloch; and the latter's penchant for routinely dressing as a man.
+By 1898, Sorère was living with Fuller, stirring controversy for being openly lesbian; Fuller being eight years older than Bloch; and the latter's penchant for routinely dressing as a man.
 During World War I, Bloch established a relief service to transport clothing and food supplies to Belgium and northern France.
 She was instrumental in urging Fuller to open a dance school to prevent her rival Isadora Duncan from gaining the upper hand with students.
 Bloch took the professional name of Gab Sorère around 1920, and collaborated with Fuller, while working as a promoter of other artists.
 Fuller was the performer of the duo and Sorère worked as a stage designer and invented mechanical props, branching into filmmaking.
 The two women would make three films together, Le Lys de la vie (The Lily of Life, 1921), Visions des rêves (Visions of dreams, 1924) and Les Incertitudes de Coppélius (Uncertainties of Coppelius, 1927).
 Le Lys de la vie was a silent film, based upon a story written by Queen Marie of Romania, a close friend of the couple and is the only one of the films which survived.

+The only surviving reel of her work is a segment from Le Lys de la Vie, and features a show within a show with classically-costumed figures dancing by the sea, a banquet, royal intrigue, and romance with René Clair featured as a prince on horseback.